dlevs/koreader-meta-updater/README.md

 - `--epub-dir, -e`: Directory containing your epub files
 - `--docsettings-dir, -d`: Directory containing KOReader docsettings
 - `--verbose, -v`: Enable verbose output (optional)
-- `--dry-run`: Show what would be changed without making any modifications (optional)

 ### How It Works